Iron Brand image

 What is a logo?

-.
+A logo is a design that encapsulates your brand personality.
 From the clean elegance of Apple’s bitten apple to the playful simplicity of Google’s wordmark, logos are shorthand for your business’s promise.
 But an effective logo isn’t just about aesthetics—it’s about delivering results.

-, helping your customers instantly connect your values, quality, and offerings with a single glance.
+Your logo serves as a foundation for brand associations, helping your customers instantly connect your values, quality, and offerings with a single glance.

 Why does your brand’s success depend on your logo?

-Numbers tell a compelling story about how logos shape brand loyalty
+Numbers tell a compelling story about how logos shape brand loyalty and influence business outcomes:

 1. Brand recognition skyrockets with a good logo Research from MIT Sloan Management Review reveals that logos with strong visual symbols can increase brand recognition by up to 80%.
 For instance, think about how instantly recognisable Nike’s swoosh or McDonald’s golden arches are—even without accompanying text.